Exploring beautiful Aoyama Cemetery Through the Lens

 There are many trees, and skyscrapers of Tokyo pop up over them here and there.
 The view is fantastic.
 And you’ll find cherry blossoms in spring.
 When they bloom, it becomes a lovely place.
 But, no matter the season (even in mid-winter), it is a great place to walk and think.
 Quiet and serene.
 It’s the perfect place to get away from the crowds of nearby Shibuya and Harajuku.

-When is the best time to visit Aoyama Cemetery?
+Best time to visit Aoyama Cemetery

 The other seasons are also terrific.
 But they aren’t on the same level as spring, of course.
 Still, you’ll find they have something to offer.